Download information about the VAB’s Public Education Program (PEP) also known as the Non-Commercial Sustainability

 - You have a message of public interest

 - You have not purchased or made inquires to purchase radio or television advertising directly from a local station in the last 2 years

 How much does it cost?

-Cost is determined on a case-by-case basis based on two factors; campaign duration and whether you use radio, television or both.
+Cost of a PEP campaign is determined on a case-by-case basis based on two factors; campaign duration and whether you use radio, television or both.

 How do you find out more?